THINKPOL

 Wayback Machine.
 The Internet Archive crawled Reddit pages for two decades, but coverage was always thin: only pages someone requested or a crawl happened to reach, as snapshots rather than searchable data.
 Since August 12, 2025, Reddit has restricted the Wayback Machine to its homepage only; post pages, comments, and profiles are no longer archived at all.
 Existing snapshots remain, but the collection is frozen in time and was never full-text searchable.

 PullPush.
 The community successor to Pushshift's public API.
-It works and it is free, but it runs on a largely frozen dataset with a ceiling of roughly 1,000 requests per hour and a history of extended outages.
-Recent months are patchy or missing.
+It is free and it still answers requests, but its dataset stopped taking in new content in May 2025, it has a ceiling of roughly 1,000 requests per hour, and it has a history of extended outages.
+The dated detail is in the named verdicts below.

 Academic dumps.
 Torrent releases of Pushshift-derived data cover roughly 2005 through 2025 and are invaluable for research, but they are static files measured in terabytes: you download, index, and query them yourself, and they end where the dumps end.
 We compare all of these options in detail in our Pushshift alternatives breakdown.